 Archaeological Site Of Ani

-Ani is pretty difficult to get to unless you’re a keen explorer but you should certainly put it on your bucket list.
 Ani is an ancient city that dates back to the 10th and 11th centuries.
-It is located on a huge ravine that overlooks Armenia.
+It is located on a vast ravine that overlooks Armenia.
+Ani is pretty difficult to get to unless you’re a keen explorer, but you should certainly put it on your bucket list.

-At the time, it was the capital of the Armenian Kingdom and money flowed in thanks to its proximity to the Silk Road trade route.
-The city began to decline in 1319, thanks to a huge earthquake and an invasion from the Mongols.
+At the time, it was the capital of the Armenian Kingdom, and money flowed in thanks to its proximity to the Silk Road trade route.
+The city began to decline in 1319, thanks to a massive earthquake and an invasion from the Mongols.

-Arslantepe is a large archaeological site that is located close to Malatya, in the eastern-central part of the country.
-Evidence from the site shows residents as far back as the 6th century BC, going as far up to the medieval era.
-There are also early Bronze Age artefacts in the site and a huge Royal Tomb complex.
+Arslantepe is an important archaeological site that is located close to Malatya in the eastern-central part of the country.
+Evidence from the site shows residents as far back as the 6th century BC, going as far up as the medieval era.
+The site also has early Bronze Age artifacts and a huge Royal Tomb complex.

 Archaeological Site Of Troy

-Yes, Troy is actually in modern-day Turkey!
+Yes, Troy is actually in modern-day Türkiye!
+It is located in the country’s far northwest, close to Canakkale.
 With more than 4000 years of history to its name, Troy is one of the most popular spots to visit.
-It is located in the far north-west of the country, close to Canakkale.

-The story of Troy has been told time and time again, both on TV shows and in Hollywood blockbusters.
+The story of Troy has been told repeatedly on TV shows and in Hollywood blockbusters.
 The site attracts visitors from all over the world, with remains that are still extremely significant.

 Bursa And Cumalikizik – Birth Of The Ottoman Empire

-Bursa is a large city in the north-west of the country, close to Istanbul.
-It is also city that is connected very heavily with the early beginnings of the Ottoman Empire and the UNESCO listing is connected to eight different sites across the city and the nearby village of Cumalikizik.
-All sites show evidence during the 14th century and the establishment of the Ottomans.
+Bursa is a large city in the country’s northwest, close to Istanbul.
+It is also a city connected very heavily with the early beginnings of the Ottoman Empire.
+The UNESCO listing is connected to eight different sites across the city and the nearby village of Cumalikizik.
+All areas show evidence during the 14th century and the establishment of the Ottomans.

 City Of Safranbolu

-The ancient city of Safranbolu dates back to the 13th century and is located close to Karabuk, in the Black Sea region.
-Safranbolu was an important stop on the trade route from east to west and is also home to several notable buildings, including the Old Mosque and the Old Bath.
+The ancient city of Safranbolu dates back to the 13th century and is located close to Karabuk in the Black Sea region.
+Safranbolu was an essential stop on the trade route from east to west and is also home to several notable buildings, including the Old Mosque and the Old Bath.

 Diyarbakir Fortress And Hevsel Gardens Cultural Landscape

-The city of Diyarbakir is located in south-east turkey, along the Upper Tigris River.
-The city is surrounded by walls and a huge fortress which span a huge 5.8km in length.
+The city of Diyarbakir is located in southeast Türkiye, along the Upper Tigris River.
+The city is surrounded by walls and a massive fortress spanning a vast 5.8km.
 They’re dotted with many towers, gates, and inscriptions.
-The area around Diyarbakir city also dates back to the Hellenistic period and many important archaeological finds have been discovered.
+The area around Diyarbakir city also dates back to the Hellenistic period, and many important archaeological finds have been discovered.